-IMPRA is a non-profit association whose main purpose is to support and promote musicians who identify as women, transgender people and non-binaries who are active in jazz and improvisational music.
+IMPRA is a non-profit association whose main purpose is to support and promote musicians who identify as women, transgender and non-binary who are active in jazz and improvistional music.

 Festival programs, jazz club bookings and live scenes with an even gender distribution and good representation of musicians with different experiences.

-An inclusive and safe music life, free from discrimination and exclusion.
+OUR VISIONAn inclusive and safe music scene, free from discrimination and exclusion.

 What does IMPRA do?

-We want to increase awareness of the work that is still required to reach an equal and equal jazz scene in Sweden, by:
+We want to increase awareness of the work that is still required to reach an equal jazz scene in Sweden, by:

-- Make visible, support and act platform for musicians who identify as women, transgender people and non-binaries
+Make visible, support and act platform for musicians who identify as women, transgender and non-binary

 Offer training in gender awareness for those active in the field of music